What Is AI Reputation Management? Definition, Framework, and Key Components

 Traditional online reputation management treated reviews as something to control.

 Reviews shape how future customers evaluate a business before they ever call, click, or visit.
 There is a conversation taking place between your customers and the rest of the world.
 How you participate in that conversation is important, and entirely up to you.
-A response is not just a note to the reviewer.
+A review response is not just a note to the reviewer.
 It is a signal to everyone who reads it later.

 A weak response fills the space.
 A strong response does more.
 It can reinforce trust, acknowledge the real experience, highlight what makes the business different, and help a prospective customer feel more confident choosing it.